Eu-LISA

-The European Union Agency for the Operational Management of Large-Scale IT Systems in the Area of Freedom, Security and Justice (eu-LISA) is an agency of the European Union (EU) that was founded in 2011 to ensure the uninterrupted operation of large-scale IT systems within the area of freedom, security and justice (AFSJ), that are instrumental in the implementation of the asylum, border management and migration policies of the EU.
+The European Union Agency for the Operational Management of Large-Scale IT Systems in the Area of Freedom, Security and Justice (eu-LISA) is an agency of the European Union (EU) which was founded in 2011 to ensure the uninterrupted operation of large-scale IT systems within the area of freedom, security and justice (AFSJ), that are instrumental in the implementation of the asylum, border management and migration policies of the EU.
 It began its operational activities on 1 December 2012.

 The current establishing regulation entered into force on 11 December 2018, repealing the previous regulation and expanding the Agency's mandate.
 The new mandate strengthens the Agency's capacity to improve, design and develop information systems for European security, border management and migration, and broadens the scope of the Agency's work on research, innovation, testing and on the possibility to support the development of pilot projects and proofs of concept.

 eu-LISA's headquarters are in Tallinn, Estonia, whilst its operational centre is in Strasbourg, France.
 In addition, eu-LISA also has a technical backup site in St Johann im Pongau, Austria.
-The current executive director is Tillmann Keber, who assumed the role in October 2025.
+The current executive director is Tillmann Keber of Germany, who assumed the role in October 2025.

 Management board

-The management board composed of EU Member States and the European Commission oversees the agency's activities.
+The management board composed of EU member states and the European Commission oversees the agency's activities.
 Observer status on the board is given to Switzerland, Iceland, Norway, and Liechtenstein, as well as representatives of Eurojust, Europol, and Frontex.
 The Management Board's Chairperson, as of July 2024, is the Estonian representative to the board, Rene Vihalem.

 Mandate

 eu-LISA and the AFSJ Information Systems

-eu-LISA plays a critical role in the operational management of large-scale IT systems and databases vital for the security of the European Union.
+eu-LISA plays a critical role in the operational management of large-scale IT systems and databases vital for the security of the EU.
 These include the already existing EES, Eurodac, SIS and VIS systems, as well as systems currently under development, such as ECRIS-TCN and ETIAS.
 These systems, and the interoperability they will provide, promise to change the landscape of the Justice and Home Affairs (JHA) area in Europe.
-The technologies being developed by eu-LISA will help the move away from the current outdated silo solutions and move towards new holistic approaches that still fully respect the original objectives and data protection guarantees of the individual systems. eu-LISA works closely with Member States, the European Institutions and other AFSJ Agencies to ensure that the technical and procedural solutions applied optimally cover business requirements while remaining technically feasible. eu-LISA ensures that the freedom, security, and justice management systems in Europe will be conserved for generations to come.
+The technologies being developed by eu-LISA will help the move away from the current outdated silo solutions and move towards new holistic approaches that still fully respect the original objectives and data protection guarantees of the individual systems. eu-LISA works closely with member states, the European Institutions and other AFSJ Agencies to ensure that the technical and procedural solutions applied optimally cover business requirements while remaining technically feasible. eu-LISA ensures that the freedom, security, and justice management systems in Europe will be conserved for generations to come.

-eu-LISA aims to ensure the interoperability and compliance with data protection standards of all IT systems under its management, whilst providing improved and secure access to EU Member State authorities to information stored at EU-level.
+eu-LISA aims to ensure the interoperability and compliance with data protection standards of all IT systems under its management, whilst providing improved and secure access to EU member state authorities to information stored at EU-level.
 Iceland, Liechtenstein, Norway, and Switzerland have signed agreements to become associated states with the agency.

 eu-LISA is responsible for following AFSJ Information Systems: